GRCDEV/ArduSim/help/development.md

 With `getMissionHelper()` a new set of functions appear that help to interact with the UAV to perform planned missions:

 * `int getCurrentWaypoint()`.
 It provides the identifier of the current waypoint of the main.java.com.protocols.mission.
-* `List<Waypoint> get()`.This method provides the main.java.com.protocols.mission currently stored in the UAV.
+* `List<Waypoint> get()`.This method provides the mission currently stored in the UAV.
 It must be previously sent to the flight controller with the function `updateUAV(List<Waypoint>)`.
 * `List<Waypoint>[] getMissionsLoaded()`.
 This function provides the missions already loaded from file.
 This function must not be used before the `setMissionsLoaded(List<Waypoint[])` function.
 * `List<WaypointSimplified> getSimplified()`.
-This method must be invoked once the main.java.com.protocols.mission is sent to the drone with `updateUAV(List<Waypoint>)`.
-It provides the main.java.com.protocols.mission that is show on screen when performing a simulation.
-This main.java.com.protocols.mission is simplified, as it lacks of waypoints that don't add new line segments to the shown path.
+This method must be invoked once the mission is sent to the drone with `updateUAV(List<Waypoint>)`.
+It provides the mission that is show on screen when performing a simulation.
+This mission is simplified, as it lacks of waypoints that don't add new line segments to the shown path.
 As example, it is used in *MUSCOP* protocol to build the path the UAVs have to follow.
 * `boolean isLastWaypointReached()`.
-It asserts if the last waypoint of the main.java.com.protocols.mission has been reached.
+It asserts if the last waypoint of the mission has been reached.
 * `void landIfEnded(double)`.
 This method lands the multicopter if it is close enough to the last waypoint, and can be launched periodically in the method `forceExperimentEnd()` of the protocol implementation.
 * `boolean pause()`.
 It sharply stops the multicopter in flight.
 * `boolean resume()`.
-The main.java.com.protocols.mission is resumed, changing to AUTO flight mode.
+The mission is resumed, changing to AUTO flight mode.
 * `void setMissionsLoaded(List<Waypoint>[])`.
-If missions are loaded with the functions provided in section [5.3 GUI integration](#markdown-header-53-gui-integration), this method must follows to make the missions available for ArduSim.
-Remember that the provided array must have the same length as the number of multicopters running on the same machine (see function `Tools.getNumUAVs()`), leaving the appropriate holes (null) in the array if not all the UAVs need a main.java.com.protocols.mission.
+If missions are loaded with the functions provided in section [5.3 GUI integration](#53-gui-integration), this method must follows to make the missions available for ArduSim.
+Remember that the provided array must have the same length as the number of multicopters running on the same machine (see function `Tools.getNumUAVs()`), leaving the appropriate holes (null) in the array if not all the UAVs need a mission.
 * `void setWaypointReachedListener(WaypointReachedListener)`.
-Any Class can implement *WaypointReachedListener.java*, as *main.java.com.protocols.mbcap.logic.BeaconingThread* does.
+Any Class can implement *WaypointReachedListener.java*, as *com.protocols.mbcap.logic.BeaconingThread* does.
 Then, using this method, that Class would be able to apply some logic each time the flight controller detects that a waypoint has been reached.
 * `boolean start()`.
-It takes off and starts the planned main.java.com.protocols.mission stored in the flight controller.
+It takes off and starts the planned mission stored in the flight controller.
 The multicopter must be on the ground and in an armable flight mode.
 On a real UAV, the hardware switch for safety arm must be pressed before, if available.
 * `boolean updateUAV(List<Waypoint>)`.
-It deletes the current main.java.com.protocols.mission of the UAV, sends a new one, and retrieves it from the flight controller to show it on the GUI.
+It deletes the current mission of the UAV, sends a new one, and retrieves it from the flight controller to show it on the GUI.
 This function is automatically used by ArduSim before the `sendInitialConfiguration(int)` method of the protocol implementation.

 Finally, with `getSafeTakeOffHelper()` you get a set of functions to coordinate the take off of a swarm defining a flight formation, and avoiding collisions among them.
 The UAVs take off sequentially and in two steps, moving first the UAVs that must go further to reduce the probability of collision.